Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976)

 - Biomedical waste should be separately collected and incinerated in proper incinerators.

 The radiation emanating from the decay of radioactive nuclides is a major source of radiation pollution.
-We can categorize radiation into two groups namely the non-ionizing radiations and the ionizing radiations.
+We can categorize radiation into two groups:

-Ionizing radiations- These cause ionization of atoms and molecules of the medium through which they pass.
+Ionizing radiations: These cause the ionization of atoms and molecules of the medium through which they pass.

-- Electromagnetic radiations such as short-wavelength ultraviolet radiations (UV), X-rays, and gamma rays produced in nuclear processes, electrically charged particles like alpha and beta particles produced in radioactive decay, are highly damaging to living organisms.
+- Electromagnetic radiations such as short-wavelength ultraviolet radiation (UV), X-rays, and gamma rays are produced in nuclear processes, as electrically charged particles like alpha and beta particles produced in radioactive decay, are highly damaging to living organisms.

 - The ionizing radiations cause damage to biological systems and are, therefore, these are pollutants.